Amie A. Hane

 Areas of Expertise

-Professor Hane is a developmental psychologist with expertise in developmental neuroscience, parent-infant mental health, and behavioral pediatrics.
+Professor Hane is a developmental psychologist with expertise in developmental neuroscience, parent-infant mental health, electrophysiology, and behavioral pediatrics.
 Her research focuses on the social regulation of physiological and behavioral stress responding in infants and children.
-Using a comparative physiology approach, this work translates animal epigenetic models of postnatal programming to human samples and demonstrates that high quality maternal caregiving behavior is associated with reduced biological and behavioral stress responding in infants and children.
-This work focuses on understanding the mechanisms through which early life stress is associated with developmental outcomes and translating the methods of basic developmental science for the promotion of relational health in medical settings, including hospitalized infants, mother-infant newborn nurseries, and in pediatric primary care settings.
+Professor Hane is an expert in the behavioral observation of quality of parent-infant/child interaction, including emotional reactivity, emotional connection, and parental expressed emotion.
+Using a comparative physiology approach, this work translates animal models of parental care to human samples and demonstrates that high quality rearing environments are associated with reduced biological and behavioral stress responding in infants and children.
+This work focuses on understanding the mechanisms through which early life stress is associated with developmental outcomes and translating the methods of basic developmental science for the promotion of relational health in early intervention programming, preschool education, and medical settings.

 Scholarship/Creative Work